JordanLeich/Blackjack-21/README.md

 ### Option 2 (Python installed)
 1. Make sure you installed all the python modules found in the requirements document [here](https://github.com/JordanLeich/Blackjack-21/blob/master/requirements.txt).
 2. Go to the releases page on GitHub and download the [latest](https://github.com/JordanLeich/Blackjack-21/releases) zip file
-3. unzip the zip file wherever you like, simply run Blackjack.py, and enjoy!
+3. unzip the zip file wherever you like, simply run Blackjack.py.

 # Additional 📓
 1. [Latest](https://github.com/JordanLeich/Blackjack-21/releases) version of Blackjack 21, this release is the most recommended for players and developers.
-The latest release will always contain completed code and will be considered a stable, working project.
+The latest release will always contain completed code and will be considered a stable, working release.
 2. [Oldest](https://github.com/JordanLeich/Blackjack-21/releases/tag/v5.0) version of Blackjack 21, this release is super outdated and lacks hundreds of improvements and features.
+Ideally, this version is best if you don't want all the newest features but want the most basic version of Blackjack 21.

 # TODO List ❗
 - View the TODO List [here](https://github.com/JordanLeich/Blackjack-21/issues/3)

 # Contributing ✍️
-- Here a easy and quick [guide](https://youtu.be/waEb2c9NDL8) for learning how to contribute via GitHub
+- Here’s a easy and quick [video guide](https://youtu.be/waEb2c9NDL8) for learning how to contribute via GitHub

 # Bug Reporting 🐞
 - Report a bug [here](https://github.com/JordanLeich/Blackjack-21/issues/5)